-After childbirth, you should expect to see some bleeding and spotting.
-And this may last for about 4-6 weeks.
+After childbirth, some bleeding and spotting is completely normal.
+And this may last for about four to six weeks.

 Heavy bleeding after giving birth is called postpartum hemorrhage.

 It’s most likely to happen within the first 24 hours after delivery.
-But it can happen anytime within the first 12 weeks after you’ve given birth.
+But it can happen anytime within the first several weeks after giving birth.

 How do you know that you have abnormal bleeding?
-Many women may not know that they have heavy postpartum hemorrhage until they start to experience certain symptoms that accompany the condition such as weakness, nausea, rapid heart rate and dizziness.
-However, even before these symptoms show up, how do you recognize you have abnormal bleeding?
+Many people don’t know that they have a heavy postpartum hemorrhage until they start to experience certain symptoms such as weakness, nausea, rapid heart rate, and dizziness.
+There are other symptoms that can indicate abnormal bleeding before these other symptoms arise:

-- The amount of blood you are losing: bleeding that soaks more than one pad an hour.
+- Bleeding that soaks more than one pad an hour

-- Blood clots: the blood clots seem abnormally large (bigger than a plum), even to you.
+- Blood clots that seem abnormally large (bigger than a plum)